RiyaKujur725/CPP_CDS_Assignments/Pointers/README.md

 - Dereferencing pointers enables both reading and modifying the value at a memory location.
 - Arrays and pointers are deeply connected, as arrays naturally behave like pointers.
 - Call by value does not modify the original variable, proving the need for call by reference or pointers when changes are required.

-✍️ With these programs, learners gain a clear understanding of **memory management, pointer usage, and function behavior in C++**, which form the foundation for advanced programming concepts like **dynamic memory allocation and data structures**.